 What is an Audit Trail?

 Seasoned accountants will know that an audit trail is a detailed record of accounting data going all the way back to the initial source of the transaction.
-Audit trail reporting is simply the documentation of the precise steps and outcomes of individual accounting transactions that generate debits or credits.
-However, audit trail functionality is much more comprehensive than just specific amounts.
-Audit trail reports trace the exact source, timing, products, individuals involved, and other relevant details attached throughout the entire lifecycle of the entry.
+Audit trail reporting documents steps and the possible outcomes of individual accounting transactions that generate debits or credits.
+However, audit trail functionality is more comprehensive than just financial amounts.
+Additionally, audit trail reporting traces the source, timing, products, individuals involved, and other relevant details associated with the entire lifecycle of the entry.

-The overarching benefit of audit trail features is the enhanced accuracy of your general ledger and financial management.
-Being able to pinpoint and analyze all the details surrounding your finances is critical for six main reasons.
+The overarching benefit of an audit trail is the enhanced accuracy of the general ledger.
+Secondly, the ability to pinpoint and analyze all the details surrounding your finances is critical for six main reasons.

 1. Accurate Reporting

-Errors in financial reports can have significant repercussions for any organization.
-Besides slowing down workflow, not having an efficient way to check or prevent data issues can be very costly.
+Financial reporting errors have significant repercussions for any organization.
+Besides slowing workflow, not having an efficient way to pinpoint and prevent data issues can be very costly.
 In 2012, JP Morgan Chase made a trading loss of $6.2B as a result of a user error in a spreadsheet that wasn’t discovered until it was too late.
-Consolidating the accounting data into a system that utilized audit trail could have avoided this.
-Audit trail works as a seamless stream of information attached to an individual transaction.
+Audit trail works as a seamless stream of information attached to each individual transaction.
+The information is all present.
 This makes it easier to isolate problems, identify relevant stakeholders, and compare data sets to ensure reports are accurate.

 2. Fewer Mistakes

-Besides making your overall accounting more accurate, audit trail reporting gives you decisive quality control to help you catch problems before they become issues.
-As your staff tracks transaction details, being able to drill into the specifics lets them find mistakes sooner, which means they can be addressed with alacrity.
+Audit trail reporting gives you decisive quality control to help you catch problems before they become issues.
+As your staff tracks and reports on transactional data, users are able to drill into the specifics and find mistakes sooner.
+Consequently, this means mistakes can be addressed with alacrity.
 Everything from reporting to decision making is empowered by definitive accounting data.

 3. Financial Efficiency